au-ts/libvmm/docs/MANUAL.md

 much memory is required for it to function depends on what you intend to do with the guest.

-This region is mapped into the VMM so that is can copy in the kernel image and any other binaries and is of course also mapped into the virtual machine so that it has access to its own RAM.
+This region is mapped into the VMM so that it can copy in the kernel image and any other binaries and is of course also mapped into the virtual machine so that it has access to its own RAM.